<?xml version="1.0" encoding="UTF-8"?>

 <image:image>

-<image:title>Home - What do you see?</image:title>
+<image:title>Home - What Do You See?</image:title>

-<image:caption>The image at the top of the page can be viewed as a rabbit or a duck and illustrates that what we apprehend is not always entirely accurate - alternate viewpoints exist.</image:caption>
+<image:caption>The image at the top of the page can be viewed as a rabbit or a duck.
+It illustrates that what we apprehend is not always accurate, particularly when it comes to the factors underlying our mental health.</image:caption>

 </image:image>